Nike Tennis Camp at University of Southern Mississippi Hattiesburg, Mississippi

 All Campers: 2:00pm on Sunday at the dorms (name TBD).
 Day Campers will depart that afternoon at 4:00pm after the evaluation session.

-Graduation: All Campers - 11:00am at the Tennis Courts.
+All Campers: Graduation at 11:00am on Friday at the Tennis Courts.
 Parents encouraged to attend!
 Check-out is immediately following graduation.

 Day Camper Schedule & Information

-Meals: Lunch is provided for Day campers Mon-Thurs.
+• Meals: Lunch is provided for Day campers Monday-Thursday.

 Campers will play on 12 courts at the University of Southern Mississippi.